Our Clinical Support Team

 The work is grounded in fundamental science, and is manifested in a variety of programs including individual psychiatry and psychotherapy sessions, and group therapy.

 The Integrated Recovery Team is composed of the resident’s therapist, recovery coordinator, community work and service program leader, residential staff, psychiatrist, wellness staff, and led by the clinical director.
-The team communicates and collaborates with the resident and, working together, helps the resident to develop and implement solutions and strategies.
+The team communicates and collaborates with the resident and, working together, helps him/her develop and implement healing solutions and strategies.
 This approach integrates the best of evidence based mental health science into the resident’s CooperRiis recovery experience.

 Each resident is paired with a licensed therapist upon admission to CooperRiis.
 A resident meets with their therapist formally at least once a week, or as needed.
 These sessions can take place at any place on campus, whether inside an office or beneath the spreading arms of an old growth tree.

 Our Recovery Coordinators, affectionately referred to as “Dream Weavers” help residents implement their Dream Statements and formulate an overall recovery plan.
 They partner with the resident to address current challenges and future lifestyle, career and educational choices.
 With the permission of the resident, Recovery Coordinators also serve as liaisons between the resident and their family, outside professionals, referring educational or therapeutic consultants and others.